CZ-NIC/knot/doc/man_keymgr.rst

   set it to +60 days from the current clock time.
 Specified *zone_name* is unimportant here, it may also be **--** or **-**.

+**import-trash** *key_ID* [*arguments*...]
+  Re-import (recover) deleted DNSSEC key from the "trash bin".
+Some of the original key's parameters (algorithm, size, and zsk, ksk, for-later flags) are re-used and can be overridden, the rest must be set manually anew in the same way as in the generate command.
+Deleted key may be re-imported to a different zone than what was the original zone.
+Original keystore and new keystore must match.

 Keystore commands
 .................